ajocelynpatrick/QtGenTools/README.txt

 	For each input file, it compares last modification date and do not modify the output file if not necessary.
 For rcc, if does the same comparison with the input files too.

-	Files written by moc are prefixed by "mo_".
-	Files written by uic are prefixed by "ui_".
-	Files written by rcc are prefixed by "rc_".

-	This utility is useful if you want to use Qt without qmake, and don't have a proper IDE Qt plugin to handle that for you.
+	This utility is useful if you want to use Qt without qmake, for example with Microsoft Visual C++ Express.

+	Moc:
-	Moc input files must be header (with extension .h, .hpp, .hh, .hxx) and contain the string 'Q_OBJECT'
+		input files must be header (with extension .h, .hpp, .hh, .hxx) and contain the string 'Q_OBJECT'.
+Output files are C++ source prefixed by "mo_" and with extension ".cc"

+	Uic:
-	Uic input files must have extension .ui
+		Input files must have extension .ui.
+Output files are C++ headers prefixed by "ui_" and with extension ".h"

+	Rcc:
-	Rcc input files must have extension .qrc
+		Input files must have extension .qrc.
+Output files are C++ source prefixed by "rc_" and with extension ".cc"

+	The generated files can be afterwards added in your IDE project or build system.